CAREX Canada

 t = tonne

-The most important route of environmental exposure is inhalation; dermal exposure via some consumer products is also possible.[3]
+The most important route of environmental exposure to toluene diisocyanates is inhalation.
+Dermal exposure via some consumer products is also possible.[2]
 In Canada, most industrial releases of TDI are into the air.
-Long range atmospheric transport is unlikely due to the short half-life of TDI in the environment (~2 days).[3]
+Long range atmospheric transport is unlikely due to the short half-life of TDI in the environment (approximately two days).[2]

-In Canada, potential sources of TDI exposure to the general population include industrial releases during urethane foam manufacture and processing, where the estimated annual average concentration of TDI in Canada in close proximity to a foam manufacturing facility is 1.06 μg/m3; industrial releases from the manufacture, use or disposal, of other TDI-based products; and the use of consumer products such as polyurethane foams, varnishes, adhesives, and sealants.
+In Canada, a potential source of TDI exposure to the general population is industrial releases during urethane foam manufacture and processing.
+The estimated annual average concentration of TDI in close proximity to a foam manufacturing facility in Canada is 1.06 µg/m3.
+Other potential sources of TDI exposure include: industrial releases from manufacturing, using, or disposing of other TDI-based products; and the use of consumer products such as polyurethane foams, varnishes, adhesives, and sealants.[33]

-Searches of environmental and consumer product databases yielded the following results on current potential for exposure to toluene diisocyanates in Canada:
+Searches of Environment Canada’s National Pollutant Release Inventory (NPRI) and the US Household Products Database yielded the following results on current potential for exposure to TDI in Canada:

 NPRI and US Household Products Database